danielhatch7/startup/README.md

 # CS 260 Startup - You Choose - Voting App

-This is the readme file for my CS 260 startup application project
+This is the readme file for my CS 260 startup application project, the You Choose voting web app.

 ## Elevator Pitch